 |-Photo credit: Saxony Ducks-|

 - Ducks don't necessarily need to swim in a pool or pond during the winter, but they will enjoy a deep tub of water a few times a week that they can dunk their bills and heads into and maybe even hop into for a quick bath, in addition to their regular water dishes.
+I choose a nice sunny day and use a deep, wide black rubber tub.
+I find that will stay unfrozen for awhile especially since they will be playing in it.

 - Since weeds and grass are scarce during the winter, your ducks will enjoy cabbage, chard, kale or other cold crop leafy greens to munch on.
 A head of cabbage will also keep them busy for quite awhile and help prevent boredom!